''Learning is experience.

 Resource Intensive

-Certain activities may need additional resources, such as technology or materials, which could pose challenges in resource-limited environments.
+Certain activities, such as technology or materials, may need additional resources, which could pose challenges in resource-limited environments.

 Unequal Participation